ACADEMIC INFORMATION

 Advanced Placement Examinations (AP)

-Entering freshmen who have participated in advancement placement courses in a secondary school and who present scores of 3 or above on the appropriate Advanced Placement Examination may be granted, on request, credit or placement for comparable courses at Hill College following enrollment.
+Entering first-year students who have participated in advancement placement courses in a secondary school and who present scores of 3 or above on the appropriate Advanced Placement Examination may be granted, on request, credit, or placement for comparable courses at Hill College following enrollment.
 Credit may not be used to meet residency requirements.
 Requests for additional information on Advanced Placement (AP) credit at Hill College should be directed to the Academic Advising and Success Center.

 College Level Examination Program (CLEP)

-Students who believe that they already possess the knowledge and/or skills taught in certain courses or programs offered by the college may obtain credit for one or more courses by successful taking of an examination.
+Students who believe that they already possess the knowledge and/or skills taught in certain courses or programs offered by the college may obtain credit for one or more courses by successfully taking an examination.
 The College Level Examination Program (CLEP) is a national testing program administered by the Educational Testing Service.
 Hill College is a test center for CLEP.
 Hill College awards credit for students who successfully complete one or more CLEP subject examinations.
-Except in ENGL 1301, Composition, and ENGL 1302, Composition and Intro. to Literature, Hill College grants credit on the basis of the College Board CLEP General Examination Scores.
-To receive credit in ENGL 1301 and ENGL 1302, student must also pass a written essay.
+Except in ENGL 1301, Composition, and ENGL 1302, Composition and Intro. to Literature, Hill College grants credit based on the College Board CLEP General Examination Scores.
+To receive credit in ENGL 1301 and ENGL 1302, students must also pass a written essay.
 (For additional information, see an advisor.)

 Scholastic Assessment Test I (SAT I & SAT II)